michieet/mtll-SDI-Project/README.md

 # mtll-SDI-Project

-Building a Data-collection kind of interactive webpage.
+Building a Data-collection kind of interactive webpage to organize meet-ups with friends.
 References will be included in this file.

 Task 1: Prepare rough sketch of layout plan